pingcap/docs-cn/v3.0/how-to/troubleshoot/tidb-lightning.md

 2. Consider using an external database to store the checkpoints (change `[checkpoint] dsn`) to reduce the target database's load.

-## Checkpoint for … has invalid status: 18
+## Checkpoint for … has invalid status: (error code)

 **Cause**: [Checkpoint](/v3.0/reference/tools/tidb-lightning/checkpoints.md) is enabled, and Lightning or Importer has previously abnormally exited.
 To prevent accidental data corruption, Lightning will not start until the error is addressed.

+The error code is an integer less than 25, with possible values of 0, 3, 6, 9, 12, 14, 15, 17, 18, 20 and 21.
+The integer indicates the step where the unexpected exit occurs in the import process.
+The larger the integer is, the later step where the exit occurs.

 **Solutions**: